As a supplement to more reliable methods of

 supervision and reminders, focusing most closely

-on students who have light skin.
+on students who have the most lightly pigmented skin.

 When it’s suggested that U.S. schools could